|

 to get the exposure.
 It is normal for you to feel incomplete.
 Just be

 patience and you will be there.
-Focus on what your weakness and get it
+Identify your weaknesses and get it

 are not correct.
 Ask your coach.